Asparagus and Ham Quiche with Gruyere

 “This recipe came out delicious.
 I really liked your method of layering the cheese, filling, and then egg mixture.
 It made a difference!” -Connie

-For this Asparagus, Ham, and Gruyere Quiche recipe, we’ll use a store-bought crust to keep things easy.
-But you certainly can’t go wrong with a homemade crust (I love a Crisco pie crust, personally).
-Here are a few of my tips for making this quiche!
+For this recipe, I chose a store-bought crust to keep things easy.
+But you certainly can’t go wrong with a homemade crust, like a Crisco pie crust or a never fail pie crust.

 Some of the links featured in this post are affiliate links to products I enjoy and recommend, which means I may earn a small commission if you purchase.